 "I tell my kids 'it's not just about one play," Claborn said.
 "They're gonna have to get to where they're better every single play.
 It's got to be to where we focus on it down-by-down-by-down."

 Ringling coach Tracy Gandy was pleased that his players weren't pleased with their performance.
 He did, however, think the Blue Devils were better than they were in their first scrimmage against Lone Grove last week.

 "They're not happy because they're still messing up," Gandy said.
 "They realize that in order for us to be great, the individuals have to be great, and they know they're not yet.
 They'll use it as a motivation to improve themselves."

 Ringling's second team was efficient against a thinner Tishomingo squad.
 Quarterback Lucas Lester linked up with Halston Cox for a 50-yard touchdown pass, and Coltin Eubanks scored on a short-yardage run.

 Later in the scrimmage, with the first-team back on the field, Flint Wilson broke a long TD run on Ringling's final play.

 Tishomingo's defense had its moments, however, as the Indians limited Ringling's passing offense and forced quarterback Taner Richardson on several occasions.
 On one drive, Richardson was driven out on the Tishomingo sideline and tweaked his ankle.

-Page 2 of 2 - There were positives with the Indians' quarterback play.
+There were positives with the Indians' quarterback play.
 Starter Devante Lawson and No. 2 QB Zac Floyd each had bright spots, particularly Lawson on his deception in the read option game and Floyd on his downfield passing.